bit-w1zard/aws-global-publisher-plaid/README.md

 ## Configurations
 All the configurations are setup using SAM template configurations.
 Each resource used is deployed using stacks as per configuration defined in ```samconfig.toml``` file.

+## Testing
+Test cases written in Jest and TypeScript are also provided ofr the processor lambda.